suvadityaroy/Firewall/README.md

-# Design and Implemented a Firewall
+# Design and Implement a Firewall

 In this assignment we have implemented a firewall using Python programming language.